 My goal is to have every room of my house neat and clean at the same time.
 But I do not believe that “cleanliness is next to godliness,” although it is one of its outworkings.
-When John Wesley penned that famous line, he was encouraging people to remember to bathe and to wash their clothing before they came to worship the Lord on Sundays.
+When John Wesley mentioned that famous line in his sermon, he was encouraging people to remember to bathe and to wash their clothing before they came to worship the Lord on Sundays.
 Well, that’s a standard I can easily maintain.

 I think women are constantly looking for balance in our housekeeping.
 As Shirley Conran notes in her book Superwoman: “Housework expands to however much time you have to do it, plus fifteen minutes.”